Public-Tree-Map/public-tree-map/README.md

 # public-tree-map

 Public Tree Map uses open datasets to document publicly owned park + street + landmark trees in Santa Monica, California.
 Please see below for more information about the data sources and project.
+Please see the companion [data pipeline repository](https://github.com/Public-Tree-Map/public-tree-map-data-pipeline) for details about how we process data.

-We primarily use javascript
+We primarily use javascript.

 ## Protocol for pull requests + code review